awsdocs/amazon-sagemaker-developer-guide/doc_source/async-inference-invoke-endpoint.md

 **Note**
 If you have not done so already, upload your inference data \(e\.g\., machine learning model, sample data\) to Amazon S3\.

+Specify the following fields in your request:
-Specify the location of your inference data in the `InputLocation` field and the name of your endpoint for `EndpointName`:
++ For `InputLocation`, specify the location of your inference data\.
++ For `EndpointName`, specify the name of your endpoint\.
++ \(Optional\) For `InvocationTimeoutSeconds`, you can set the max timeout for the requests\.
+You can set this value to a maximum of 3600 seconds \(one hour\) on a per\-request basis\.
+If you don't specify this field in your request, by default the request times out at 15 minutes\.

 ```
 # Create a low-level client representing Amazon SageMaker Runtime